kartikkunwar/bizarre-fog-8734/README.md

 ### Features
 - Data appeared at dom with using DOM manipulation.
+- Admin panel to maintain inventory and users.
 - User registration functionality and form validation.
-- Variety of video playlist.
+- Variety of products.
-- User can stream movies and shows online.
+- Filtering and sorting based on choices.
+- Dynamic cart.

 ### Lessons Learned